ifwe/open-source-handbook/Legal.md

 1. Create a list of every piece of external code on which your project relies.
 It can be an imported library, a piece of cut/pasted code, a published algorithm, or any such resource.
 1. For each item on the list, locate the license.
 If there is no license published, try to contact the author to determine the licensing for the work.
 1. Review each license to confirm that your project is in compliance with its strictures.
 If your project violates the license in any way, these violations **must** be corrected or removed prior to open sourcing the project.
-If you have any questions about whether your project conforms to the license obligations, immediately contact the Tagged legal team.
+If you have any questions about whether your project conforms to the license obligations, immediately contact the if(we) legal team.
 Don't try to make a "best guess" about legal matters.
 You leave that to the Legal Team and they'll leave programming to you.
 1. Once you've confirmed that your project is in compliance with the licensing restrictions of an external resource, please be a good citizen and acknowledge this resource by listing it in the [NOTICES](#the-notices-file) file.

 Depending upon the number of external resources on which your project relies, it may take a fair chunk of time to perform this compliance check.
 Please don't give in to the urge to cut corners here.
 Just as you'd like people to use your project as you've set forth in your license, please afford others this same courtesy.